Saturday, 4 August 2012

 SIR C.V.RAMAN BIOGRAPHY

-Venkata Raman was born at Thiruvanaikaval, near Tiruchirappalli, Madras Province, in British India to R. Chandrasekhara Iyer (b.
-1866) and Parvati Ammal (Saptarshi Parvati).
+Venkat Raman born in Thiruvanaikaval near Tiruchirappalli Madras Province, in British India to R. Chandrasekhara Iyer and Parvati Ammal (Saptarshi Parvati).
 He was the second of their five children.
-At an early age, Raman moved to the city of Vizag, Andhra Pradesh.
+At an early age, Raman moved to the city of Vizag Andhra Pradesh.
 Studied in St.Aloysius Anglo-Indian High School.
 His father was a lecturer in Mathematics and physics at Presidency College (Madras) which Raman entered in 1902 at the age of 11.
 In 1904 he passed his B.A. examination in first place and won the gold medal in physics, and in 1907 he gained his M.A. degree with the highest distinctions.

 In 1917, Raman resigned from his government service and took up the newly created Palit Professorship in Physics at the University of Calcutta.
 At the same time, he continued doing research at the Indian Association for the Cultivation of Science, Calcutta, where he became the Honorary Secretary.
 Raman used to refer to this period as the golden era of his career.
 Many students gathered around him at the IACS and the University of Calcutta.